Murder of İbrahim Oktugan

-On 7 May 2024, 74-year-old Ibrahim Oktugan, the Principal of a private high school in Istanbul's Eyüpsultan district, was fatally shot by a former student identified as Yousif K., a 17-year-old of Iraqi origin with Turkish citizenship.
-Yousif K. had been expelled from the school five months prior due to disciplinary issues.
-He returned to the school, entered Oktugan's office, and shot him five times.
-Despite emergency medical efforts, Oktugan succumbed to his injuries at the hospital.
+On 7 May 2024, İbrahim Oktugan, a 74-year-old principal of a private high school in Istanbul's Eyüpsultan district, was fatally shot by a former student identified as Yousif K., a 17-year-old of Iraqi origin who held Turkish citizenship.
+The suspect had been expelled from the school approximately five months earlier due to disciplinary issues.
+On the day of the attack, he returned to the school, entered Oktugan's office, and shot him five times.
+Oktugan was transported to a hospital but died from his injuries despite emergency medical treatment.